 - Monetary: The third factor is the amount of money that customers have spent on purchases.
 Customers, who have spent higher amounts, are more likely to purchase compared to those who have spent less.

 How to perform RFM Email Segmentation?

 To perform an RFM analysis, each customer is assigned a score for recency, frequency, and monetary value, and then a final RFM score is calculated.
 Recency score is calculated based on the date of their most recent purchase.
-The scores are generally categorised based on the values.
-Similarly, frequency score is calculated based on the number of times the customers purchased.
+The scores are generally categorized based on the values.
+Similarly, the frequency score is calculated based on the number of times the customers purchased.
 Customers with higher frequency receive a higher score.

 Finally, customers are assigned a score based on the amount they spent on their purchases.
 For calculating this score, you may consider the actual amount spent or the average spent per visit.
 By combining these three scores, a final RFM score is calculated.
 The customers with the highest RFM score are considered to be the ones that are most likely to respond to their offers.